demml/opsml/docs/docs/cards/image_dataset.md

     └── metadata.jsonl
 ```

 `my_images` contains two images and a metadata file.
 We can use the `ImageDataset` class to associate this directory with a `DataCard`. **Note** you can configure all file contents under `my_images` as you see fit (additional directories, etc.).
-The only requirement is that the `metadata.jsonl` file exists under the top-level directory (in this case `image_dir`).
+The only requirement is that the `metadata.jsonl` file exists under the top-level directory (in this case `my_images`).

 This structure is similar to `HuggingFace` datasets, which was intentional in order to maintain some level of parity.

 ### Metadata anatomy

-The `metadata.jsonl` file is a `jsonl` file containing a line separated json entries that follow the following specification:
+The `metadata.jsonl` file is a `jsonl` file containing line separated json entries that follow the following specification:

 `file_name`
 : Name of the file (Required)